 You don’t want to start over.
 I’m not saying this isn’t daunting.
 As someone who is currently taking a step back from the dating world, it’s scary and intimidating to think about starting over.

 Fear, however, is not a good reason to take someone back who has already hurt you.

-You have low-self esteem and don’t believe in our own worth.
+You have low self-esteem and don’t believe in your own worth.
 It’s never a good reason to be with someone because you think no one else will want you.

 Forget about getting back with your ex (forget about being in a relationship at all for that matter) and focus on yourself and building your self-esteem.
 Learn to love yourself.
 (You might be thinking that sounds cheesy but seriously it is so important).

 Related posts –

 - Don’t Let Anyone Else Define Your Worth

 - 20 Know Your Worth Quotes to Increase Your Self-Worth